How to Watch Star Wars: The Rise of Skywalker | TV Guide

 If you're looking to escape into a galaxy far, far away, it's never been easier.
-Star Wars: The Rise of Skywalker will be available to stream on Disney+ as of May 4.
-In addition to adding the ninth installment of the space saga to its library, Disney+ is also celebrating Star Wars Day by adding the series finale of Star Wars: The Clone Wars and a new docuseries about the making of The Mandalorian called Disney Gallery: The Mandalorian.
+As of May 4, Star Wars: The Rise of Skywalker is now available to stream on Disney+.
+In addition to adding the ninth installment of the space saga to its library, Disney+ also celebrated Star Wars Day by adding the series finale of Star Wars: The Clone Wars and a new docuseries about the making of The Mandalorian called Disney Gallery: The Mandalorian.

 Don't have Disney+?
 The Rise of Skywalker is also available buy or rent on digital platforms like Apple TV, Amazon, Google Play, and Vudu.
 And for those who prefer a physical copy, DVD and Blu-ray options are also now available to purchase.